We’re now Walkers’ Britain & Europe· New Name · Same Great Tours

 3

-MODERATE – GRADE 3 This is a moderate grade walk along paths that are well defined and clearly marked.
+GRADE 3 - Along paths that are well defined and clearly marked.
 The whole itinerary is mainly on paths and gravel roads (strade bianche), and some sections on asphalted road.
 You should be able to walk for up to 14.5km per day although there are some options to shorten walks.
 The walks may in part be during hot sun on stony tracks.
 The classic Umbrian landscape of rolling hills (although sometimes steep and long), olive groves and vineyards, are traversed each walking day.
 A good level of fitness is required and prior experience is advisable.
 As with all of our trips it is important that you are well prepared.
 We suggest that you undertake regular exercise – swimming, cycling, and jogging, three to four times a week for three months prior to your departure.

 Departure dates